keithbuhler/keithbuhler.github.io/README.md

 ![github cat](https://technologyconversations.files.wordpress.com/2015/10/github.png?w=625)

-This site is built by Keith Buhler more or less from scratch in plain text.
+This site is built by Dr Buhler more or less from scratch in plain text.
 It is hosted for free by the good folks at [Github](https://github.com).

 ### Content